Madeline Garcia Bigelow, Esq.

 Chelsea Whipp, Esq.

 Ms. Whipp has served as an immigration researcher, advocate, law clerk and now lawyer in private and social justice firms.
 Currently at DVP, she represents victims of domestic violence on their immigration matters.
-She is admitted to the bar in Massachusetts and New Hampshire.
+Ms. Whipp attended Boston University Law School and is admitted to the bar in Massachusetts and New Hampshire.

 Julissa is a legal advocate working on immigration cases at DVP.
 She graduated from Brooklyn College in 2013 with a degree in Sociology and has since dedicated three years to working with victims of domestic violence in NYC.
 Julissa is bi-lingual English/Spanish and has worked as both a Hotline counselor and a Hotline Program Coordinator.